 The only word in the English language that rhymes with pistachioed.

 myopic (my-OP-ik) 1. pertaining to or having myopia; nearsighted.
 2. unable or unwilling to act prudently; shortsighted.
 3. lacking tolerance or understanding; narrow-minded.
+Click to receive the free Daily Vocabula.

 Originally Greek for 10,000 (one hundred hundred; Remember that one million can be expressed as one hundred hundred hundred), the word now practically synonymous with "plethora."